Repositorios-de-Estudio/ingles-kings-college-london/README.md

 - The duck swam past the boat
 - I swam from this side of the lake and along the park

-### Ejmplo pedir y dar direcciones
-- Hector: Excuse me sir, how do I get to the hospital?
-- Martin: Go along this road, past the cinema, across the bridge and the hospital is on the left.

-## Preposiciones de lugares
-* between - entre.
-* behind - detrás de.
-* in front of - delante de.
-* under - bajo de.

 ### Ejemplos:
 - Bobby the cat is between the plant and the sofa
 - Bobby the cat is behind the sofa